$R$-matrices and Hamiltonian Structures for Certain Lax Equations: Classical -matrices

-On a non-commutative algebra $\fg$ the $R$-matrix formalism gives no more Poisson brackets of order higher than $3$; however, when $\fg$ is a commutative associative algebra, by using $R$-matrices one can have Poisson brackets with order being any positive integers, see \cite{Li}. \begin{thm}[\cite{Li}] Let $\fg$ be a Lie algebra of a commutative associative algebra with Lie bracket $[\cdot,\cdot]$ satisfying $[X,Y\,Z]=[X,Y]Z+Y[X,Z]$ for all $X, Y, Z\in\fg$.
-Assume $\fg$ is equipped with an ad-invariant inner product $\la\cdot,\cdot\ra$ that is symmetric with respect to the multiplication, i.e., $\la X\,Y,Z\ra=\la X, Y\,Z\ra$ for all $X, Y, Z\in\fg$.
-If $R\in\mathrm{End(\fg)}$ is an $R$-matrix, then on $\fg$ there exist compatible Poisson brackets defined as follows:
+In case the associative algebra $\fg$ is non-commutative, then the $R$-matrix formalism gives no more Poisson brackets of order higher than $3$.
+However, if $\fg$ is a commutative associative algebra, then one can have Poisson brackets with order being any positive integers due to the following theorem. \begin{thm}[\cite{Li}] Let $\fg$ be a Poisson algebra, that is, a Lie algebra of a commutative associative algebra with Lie bracket satisfying $[X,Y\,Z]=[X,Y]Z+Y[X,Z]$ for all $X, Y, Z\in\fg$, and endow $\fg$ with an ad-invariant inner product $\la~ ,\,\ra$ being invariant with respect to the multiplication, i.e., $\la X Y,Z\ra=\la X, Y Z\ra$.
+If $R$ is an $R$-matrix on $\fg$, then there exists a series of compatible Poisson brackets defined as follows: